embEDUx/documentation/src/background/implementation/rootfs.md

-# Specification for building the RootFS
+# RootFS Build Routine
 **(work in progress)**

 ### Occurred Problems

 #### proot upgrade causes unexpected behavior with nested SSHd
-The following tructure gives an outline of the scenario and the direct result of the mentioned bug after upgrading *sys-apps/proot* to version 5.0.0 inside the container *buildslavei\_rootfs\_amd64*.
+The following structure gives an outline of the scenario and the direct result of the mentioned bug after upgrading *sys-apps/proot* to version 5.0.0 inside the container *buildslavei\_rootfs\_amd64*.